Tollhouse/sdi29-todo-list/README.md

 Enter text into the text input box.\
 Click on the submit button.\
 Save button puts currently displayed todo items into local storage.\
-Load button takes the current local storage and resubmits it to the display.
+Load button takes the current local storage and resubmits it to the display.\
+Download button works after saving a list to local storage.